knewplay/book-programming-essential/programming-fundamentals/chapter3.md

 Do you see the parallel?
 Just as a transistor can be "on" (1) or "off" (0), a boolean value can be `True` (equivalent to 1) or `False` (equivalent to 0).

 ![Switch](./figures/ch-3-switch.jpg)
+*A simple on/off switch, illustrating the binary nature of boolean values in programming.*

 To grasp the significance of booleans, think about how we evaluate statements in our daily life.
 For instance, the statement "The sky is blue" can be true during a clear day, but false during the night.
 Similarly, in programming, boolean values emerge from evaluating conditions or statements.